 Security Profiles These are common security settings.
 Selecting a security profile from the dropdown list will immediately modify the server's security settings to match that profile.
+Ignore SSH Window Size Some SFTP clients do not correctly request an increase in the SSH channel window size.
+Enabling this option will allow those connections to continue even after exceeding the available channel window space.
+Require Encryption on SFTP Although most clients won't request an unencrypted connection, the SSH protocol does allow it.
+Check this option to disallow unencrypted SSH connections.
+This option should always be enabled for production servers.
 Server Cipher Preference During SSL/TLS session negotiation, the connecting client sends an ordered list of cipher suites to the server.
 The first suite in the list is the one most preferred by the client.
 Normally, the server honors the client preference by selecting the suite most preferred by the client among the list of suites that both the client and server support.
 If this option is selected, the server selects the suite that the server itself most prefers among those that both the client and server support.
 This can be used to, for example, enforce that the strongest cipher that both the server and client support be used for the connection.
 Verify Client Certificate Common Name Cerberus can be configured to provide additional post-verification client certificate checking.
 Specifically, you can require the certificate common name to match the FTP username.
 This option can be accessed by pressing the Advanced button.
 Check the option to enable certificate common name to FTP username checking.
+Do Not Send Server Identification If this option is checked, the server will use a generic identification string for the welcome message during SSH connections.
+The server will also omit the server header for HTTP/S connections.
 SSL Cipher String The ciphers that Cerberus uses during secure connection negotiation for TLS/SSL can be controlled through a text string.
 This option can be accessed by pressing the Advanced button.
 An example string: ALL:!LOW:!EXP:!ADH:@STRENGTH The string follows the same cipher string format as the OpenSSL ciphers string.
-Allow SSLv3, TLS1.0, TLS1.1, TLS1.2 These 4 settings allow you to enable or disable support for SSLv3.0, TLSv1.0, TLSv.1.1, and TLSv1.2 respectively.
+SSH Cipher List The cipher algorithms advertised by Cerberus to clients during secure connection negotiation for SSH2 SFTP.
+You can select the algorithms you want advertised using this list.
+A full Cerberus FTP Server Windows Service restart is necessary for changes to this list to take effect.
+SSH HMAC List The HMAC algorithms advertised by Cerberus to clients during secure connection negotiation for SSH2 SFTP.
+You can select the algorithms you want advertised using this list.
+A full Cerberus FTP Server Windows Service restart is necessary for changes to this list to take effect.
+Allow SSLv3, TLS1.0, TLS1.1, TLS1.2 These 4 settings allow you to enable or disable support for SSLv3.0, TLSv1.0, TLSv1.1, and TLSv1.2 respectively.